-Ernie Johnson's commentary on 2016 election remains true in 2020
+Ernie Johnson's 2016 election video important to revisit in 2020

 In the immediate aftermath of the 2016 presidential election, many loud voices — voices from both sides of the aisle — were amplified, but the most insightful and enlightening message I absorbed all week came from an unlikely source: TNT's Emmy award-winning studio show Inside the NBA.